srimuthurajesh/MyBooks/Science/physics.md

 - Schrodinger derives function for waves, but not exact value about the wave function
 - max born intrepreted that wave function value will be probability
 - Heisenberg student of max born, matrix method uncertainity principle. so nothing is deterministic, nothing predictable

+## General relativity
+- Einstein things about elevator in space which creates gravitation force
+- if ball bends, when elevator accelerator

 ## Atom
 JJ thompson, rutherfold, niel bohr invented bohr atomic model